dtomc/MissingData/README.md

 ### Missing Data Technique:  Regression Imputation

-Approach for handling missing data:  Build a regression model with the complete part of the dataset, and estimate the income for the rows with missing data.
+Approach for handling missing data:  Build a regression model with the complete part of the dataset, and impute using the estimated income.
+Notice that unlike mean imputation, there is not a single imputed value.

 <p align = "center"> <img src="img/RIData.jpg" width = 500> </p>

 <p align = "center"> <img src="img/RIGraphs.jpg" width = 500> </p>

+The resulting 4 simulated sampling distributions demonstrates that only MCAR yields unbiased results.

 <p align = "center"> <img src="img/RIDistributions.jpg" width = 500> </p>

 ### Missing Data Technique:  Multiple Imputation

-Approach for handling missing data:  Similar to the regression imputation, but now i’m adding an error term...and creating multiple datasets...and then calculating…
+Approach for handling missing data:  Similar to the regression imputation, I build a regression model but now I'll also include an error term.
+In addition, I'll creatie multiple datasets.  and then calculating…

 <p align = "center"> <img src="img/MRIData.jpg" width = 500> </p>